callstack/react-native-testing-library/website/docs/JestMatchers.md

 expect(element).toBeDisabled()
 ```

-These allows you to assert whether the given element is enabled or disabled from user's perspective.
-It relies on accessibility disabled state as set by `aria-disabled` or `accessibilityState.disabled` props.
-It will considers given element disabled when it or any of its ancestors is disabled.
+These allow you to assert whether the given element is enabled or disabled from the user's perspective.
+It relies on the accessibility disabled state as set by `aria-disabled` or `accessibilityState.disabled` props.
+It will consider a given element disabled when it or any of its ancestors is disabled.

 :::note
-This matchers are negation of each other, and both are provided to avoid double negations in your assertions.
+These matchers are the negation of each other, and both are provided to avoid double negations in your assertions.
 :::